MrJJimenez/Super-Resolution-of-Sentinel-2-Low-Resolution/README.md

 </div>

+## Motivation
+High spatial resolution is essential for precise land cover classification and vegetation monitoring.
+However, not all bands provided by [Sentinel-2](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-2) have high resolution.
+By leveraging the spatial and structural information from the high-resolution bands, the low-resolution bands can be super-resolved.
+This is possible under the assumption that all images are self-similar and scale-invariant.

 ## Overview

 This project implements **single-image super-resolution** for Sentinel-2 satellite imagery using **Residual Dense Convolutional Neural Networks (RDCNNs)**.
 The goal is to enhance the spatial resolution of Sentinel-2's lower-resolution spectral bands (20m and 60m) by leveraging information from the higher-resolution 10m bands.
-High spatial resolution is essential for precise land cover classification and vegetation monitoring.

 ## Quick Start
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MrJJimenez/Super-Resolution-of-Sentinel-2-Low-Resolution/blob/main/training/training.ipynb)